-AI-Assisted Reverse Engineering of the PMR-171
+AI-Assisted Reverse Engineering of the PMR-171 Programming Interface

 So I reverse engineered the programming protocol.
 Well, I didn’t do it—an LLM did.
 I captured UART traffic, fed it to an AI for pattern analysis, reported test results, and iterated.
 The AI handled hex parsing, protocol documentation, and building lookup tables.
 The result is a complete understanding of the radio’s serial protocol and codeplug format.